F5Networks/terraform-provider-bigip/docs/userguide/fast-integration/create-udp.rst

      enable_fastl4		    = true
    }

+|

-Now, run the following commands, so we can:
+Run the following commands so you can:

-1. Initialize the terraform project
+1. Initialize the Terraform project
 2. Plan the changes
 3. Apply the changes